 Our Health Care Assistants (HCA) can perform delegated tasks requested by another member of the clinical team.
 Read more about Health Care Assistants…

-Caroline has been working in Primary Care as part of the Administration Team since 1999 and has now completed training as a Health Care Assistant.
+Laura has been working in Primary Care as part of the Administration Team since 2008 and has now completed training as a Health Care Assistant.
 She supports the GPs and the qualified Nursing Team with tasks including ECGs, Blood Pressure Measurement, Blood tests, Urinalysis and fitting Ambulatory Blood Pressure Monitors.